-[Clause 1 amended by No. 19 of 2010 s.
+[Clause 1 amended: No. 19 of 2010 s.
 51.]

 2. Condition in s.
 9(1), non-fulfilment of by owner

 If any condition set out in subsection (1) of section 9 is not fulfilled solely because the owner has failed to comply with the owner’s obligations under subsection (2) of that section, the contract remains in force on the same terms and conditions until the parties agree otherwise, but subject to the provisions of clause 4.